 The way in which the draft bill addresses police procedures and release policies tackles burning issues of the current criminal justice system.
 This refers to the problem of timeous conclusion of criminal proceedings, the problem of lengthy periods of pre-trial detention, and the manner in which pre-trial detention is carried out.
-Arrest and detention are the primary methods of the current system of securing children attendance of in court.
+Arrest and detention are the primary methods of the current system of securing the attendance of children in court.
 International rules provide that children awaiting trial should be detained only as a last resort.
-Although Namibia is these international signatory instruments. detention of arrested children is the norm in Namibia.
+Although Namibia is signatory to these international instruments, detention of arrested children is the norm in Namibia.
 The law also does not make provision for all arrested children to be kept separate from adults.
 Consequently, though there is a standing order that all arrested children to be kept separately from adults, this happens only at some few police stations, especially not where and when police cells are overcrowded.